zhztheplayer/gluten-build/README.md

 ./tpc.sh
 ```

-## Example: Create debug build for all codes, and open a GDB debugger interface during running gluten-it
+## Example: Create debug build for all codes, and open a GDB debugger interface during running gluten-it (Velox backend)

 ```sh
 DEBUG_BUILD=ON \